e271828e/Flight.jl/docs/notes/design/framework_spec.md

 counts, saturated-bounds list.
-Non-convergence never throws — it is an expected *outcome* (envelope-sweep data: hitting the infeasible edge is information), per §15's exceptions-are-broken-machinery line; a malformed problem is a `BuildError`-class failure at setup.
+Non-convergence never throws — it is an expected *outcome* (envelope-sweep data: hitting the infeasible edge is information), per §15's exceptions-are-broken-machinery line; a malformed problem is a `BuildError`-class failure at setup (`TrimProblemInvalid`, Appendix C — guess/bounds shape disagreement, an unknown `reads` selector: the offending field with the shapes or names in hand, batched, mirroring linearization's `SurfaceResolution`).

 **The AD obligation, scoped.** The default formulation requires `Dual` genericity of exactly: the continuous output-stage chains and `f`, plus the